FCI Beaumon

 Inmates have access to telephones to make calls to approved numbers.
 These calls are typically limited in duration and may be monitored or recorded.
 Inmates must use their own funds to make calls, often through a prepaid system.

-See also FCI Butner Low
+See also Low Security Facilities

 Email System (TRULINCS)